diffblue/gitlab/doc/user/group/manage.md

 1. Under **Change group URL**, enter a new name.
 1. Select **Change group URL**.

-WARNING:
-* It is not possible to rename a namespace if it contains a project with [Container Registry](../packages/container_registry/index.md) tags, because the project cannot be moved.
+WARNING: It is not possible to rename a namespace if it contains a project with [Container Registry](../packages/container_registry/index.md) tags, because the project cannot be moved.

-* All hard-coded references to the original project url will need to be changed to the new url, including include statements and docker image references in CI files and variables that specify a project or namespace.
+WARNING: All hard-coded references to the original project URL will need to be changed to the new URL, including include statements and Docker image references in CI files and variables that specify a project or namespace.

 ## Change the default branch protection of a group